awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

    sudo service docker start
    ```

-1. Add the `ec2-user` to the `docker` group so that you can run Docker commands without using `sudo`\.
+1. Add the `ec2-user` to the `docker` group so that you can run Docker commands without using sudo\.

    ```
    sudo usermod -a -G docker ec2-user
    ```

-1. Log out and log back in again to pick up the new `docker` group permissions\.
-You can do this by closing your current SSH terminal window and reconnecting to your instance in a new one\.
-Your new SSH session will have the appropriate `docker` group permissions\.
+1. Pick up the new `docker` group permissions by logging out and logging back in again\.
+To do this, close your current SSH terminal window and reconnect to your instance in a new one\.
+Your new SSH session should have the appropriate `docker` group permissions\.

-1. Verify that the `ec2-user` can run Docker commands without using `sudo`\.
+1. Verify that the `ec2-user` can run Docker commands without using sudo\.

    ```
    docker ps